Joseph Lawton: 1893–94

 Lawton emerged as an all-rounder in 1893-94, scoring 274 runs at 34.25 and coming second in the national aggregates, and taking 21 wickets at 13.33.
 He began with 52 and 29 (opening the batting), and 4 for 26 and 3 for 49 (opening the bowling), against Auckland.
 In the next match, for Otago against New South Wales, he made 58 (the highest score in the match) and 0, and took 3 for 53 (the only time in his career that he conceded more than 50 runs in an innings) and 2 for 24.
 He was selected in the New Zealand side to play New South Wales, which was the first time a New Zealand national team had played.
 He bowled with customary economy, but took only three wickets in the match – for 74 runs off 77 six-ball overs.
 He took six wickets in the next match against Canterbury, then finished his career against Hawke's Bay with 82 (his highest score, and the highest score in the match) and no wicket for 7 off 22 five-ball overs.

 Coaching career

-Lawton was the first coach engaged by a New Zealand association.
+Lawton was the first coach engaged by a New Zealand cricket association.
 According to the New Zealand cricket historian Tom Reese, Lawton "revolutionized the game in the south".
 His beneficent influence on cricket in Otago continued after he ceased playing and even after he returned to England.
 In the wake of his success, several other coaches from England and Australia were engaged by other associations.